Back to All Blogs

 In terms of mechanics and playstyle, MTG decks usually fall roughly into one of the following categories:

-• Midrange — A balance of creatures and spells to adapt to the game state.
+• Midrange - balance of creatures and spells to adapt to the game state.

-There are no strict rules here — choose the playstyle that suits you best!
+There are no rules here - choose the playstyle that suits you best!

 Card Types